dinosoeren/walls.dev/content/project/self-driving-car/index.md

 ### 5. PID Controller: My First Taste of Control

+> 💡 Core Idea
+>
-Controlling a car means more than just knowing where you are—you need to keep the car on track.
+> Controlling a car means more than just knowing where you are—you need to keep the car on track.
 PID controllers are a classic way to minimize errors and keep the vehicle centered and stable.

 {{< youtube dtlHIR4FkAI >}}